IBM-Bluemix-Docs/java/spring-metrics.md

 ## Custom Metrics with Spring and Micrometer
 {: #spring-metrics-custom}

-To make application-domain-specific measurements, you will need to create your own custom metrics.
+To make application-domain-specific measurements, you need to create your own custom metrics.
 Micrometer defines a few basic `Meter` types:

 * A `Counter` tracks a value that can only increase.
 * A `Gauge` measures and returns the observed value when the meter is published (or queried).
 * A `Timer` tracks how many times an event has happened, and the cumulative elapsed time for that event.
-* A `DistributionSummary` is similar to a `Timer`, it also tracks a distribution of events, but it does not measure time.
+* A `DistributionSummary` is similar to a `Timer`, but it also tracks a distribution of events, and does not measure time.

-New Meters are created either using helper methods on the `MeterRegistry`, or the Meter's fluent builder.
+New Meters are created by using helper methods on the `MeterRegistry`, or by using the Meter's fluent builder.

-When working in your application code, create your `Meter` in the constructor (passing the `MeterRegistry` as a parameter) or in a `@PostConstruct` method after the `MeterRegistry` has been injected.
+When working in your application code, create your `Meter` in the constructor (passing the `MeterRegistry` as a parameter) or in a `@PostConstruct` method after the `MeterRegistry` is injected.

-For example, to use a `Counter` within a `RestController` you could do somehting like the following;
+For example, to use a `Counter` within a `RestController` you can do something like the following;

 ```java
 @RestController